dessalines/flowchat/README.md

 # TODO

+- Automatic setting of cookies for anonymous users
 - Reconnect websocket if [disconnected](http://stackoverflow.com/questions/3479734/javascript-jquery-test-if-window-has-focus)
 - Front page is for creating discussions
 - Toastr / whatever messages for errors, successes.